 3. Microwave Method: This method should only be used if you have a small turkey that will fit in your microwave.
 Follow the manufacturer’s instructions for defrosting turkey using the microwave, as times and power levels may vary.

-See also How to cook frozen sea scallops
+See also How to cook ribs in the oven with aluminum foil

 Whichever method you choose, it is important to never thaw a turkey at room temperature, as it can promote bacterial growth and increase the risk of foodborne illnesses.
 Plan ahead and choose a method that works best for your schedule to ensure a properly thawed turkey for deep frying.